barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

 Now that we have the command list, we can start doing useful things without requiring any additional code in the primitives.
 First, let's add multiple frustums so we can virtually have an infinitely close near plane and an infinitely distant far plane without z-fighting.

 Notes:
-* For a 24-bit fixed-point depth buffer, a far-to-near ratio of 1,000 is good.
+* Traditionally, for a 24-bit fixed-point depth buffer, a far-to-near ratio of 1,000 is good.
 The guaranteed minimum bits in WebGL is 16.
 I suspect most desktop implementations have 24 bits.
 Tegra 3 has 16 bits, perhaps 16 is standard on most mobile devices.
+   * Depending on the minimum triangle separation, 1,000 is probably very conservative.
+For terrain tiles, it could be much higher.
+However, objects need to interact with each other, e.g., terrain is not just depth tested against terrain; it is also depth tested against models, etc.
 * Pushing out the near plane minimizes the total number of frustums needed.
-* Fog allows users to really pull in the far plane to minimize the total number of frustums needed.
+* Fog allows users to pull in the far plane to minimize the total number of frustums needed.
 * Instead of overlapping the frustums, perhaps we can fill the cracks by blurring them (not my idea, but I dig it).

 We'll keep `near` and `far` exposed.
 These will be worse-case values.
 We'll dynamically compute near and far based on the bounding volumes when calling `update` for each primitive.
 If a bounding volume intersects the near plane, we'll use the user-defined `near` value; if a bounding volume is `undefined`, we'll use the user-defined `near` and `far` (sucks I know, other ideas?); and so on.